marcelpetrick/speech4excellence/README.md

 ---

 Remember, **speech4excellence** is not just about transcribing words; it's about charting the unexplored territories of your Excel spreadsheets.
 Let your voice be the compass.

+Haha, thanks for reading until the last line.
+This is just a README file, not a novel.
+But I appreciate your dedication.